UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 How can I identify what is causing problems with my plants?

 Our experienced ANR staff can help you diagnose plant issues and offer advice to treat disease or pests that may be affecting your plants.
 Email photos of your plants and your questions to uge3245@uga.edu.
-Use this informative brochure to help guide you on the best ways to take photos of your plants for proper diagnosis.
+Be sure to take photos including: Close-ups of the problem or specimen for ID, The ‘big picture’ that shows surrounding conditions and Healthy sections of the plant.

 What ages can participate in Richmond County 4-H Club?

-Richmond County 4-H currently offers programming to youth in 4th - 12th grades.
+Richmond County 4-H currently offers programming to youth in 4th - 12th grades in public school, private school or homeschool.
 Enroll and join us!
 Check out the 4-H Newsletter and Announcements page or visit the 4-H Clubs page to learn more about what's happening with Richmond County 4-H. Contact uge3245f@uga.edu or 706-821-2350 to inquire about current 4-H activities available.

 Does Richmond County 4-H have summer camp options?

 Absolutely!
 Richmond County 4-H offers several summer camp options for 4th through 12th graders.
-Check out our 4-H Summer Camps page for a complete listing of events and camp details.
+Check out our 4-H Summer Camps page for camp details.
 Contact uge3245f@uga.edu or 706-821-2350 to check availability.
+We start accepting registration and camp deposits in January.

 Does Richmond County Extension offer a Master Gardener class?